Call for Abstracts

 2 Delving Into Marine Socio-Ecological Dynamics

-Hosted by S. Ali Hosseiniazad and Nastaran Sadeghi
+Hosted by S. Ali Hosseiniazad, Nastaran Sadeghi and Dorota Piechowiak

 Recognising the pivotal role that coastlines, seas, and the ocean play in human existence underscore the critical need to prioritise marine environmental protection.
 In response to this necessity, major international organisations such as the International Maritime Organization (IMO) have taken extensive and targeted measures to protect marine life.
 The current international legal regime in the field of marine environmental protection is governed by a relatively advanced treaty and customary legal system.
 Advancements in marine environmental law even leveraged developments in other fields of environmental law.
 Despite international endeavours to lawfully protect the marine environment and biodiversity against pollution, overexploitation, or the effects of climate change, the main question arises: how does international environmental law effectively protect and preserve the marine environment?
 Join our session to scrutinise critical aspects of marine environmental protection, exploring the international legal order consisting of instruments and organisational initiatives contributing to this paramount cause.